Floriannue/CORApy/readme.md

 ## Task
-Your task is to translate `reachSet, simResult`
+Your task is to translate `run the pytests and fix the translation or tests by comparing against the matlab source and the cora manual`